-There are many standards for metadata description like RDF, Dublin Core, Dublin Core Metadata Initiative and others that define standards how to annotate media files.
-They all are part of the semantic web initiatives to provide better connection of information.
-In the context of web pages, the meta-tag in the header holds all meta information about the current web page.
-Its format is: <meta name="description" content="text">.
-Next to description, a number of further meta data items are possible:
+There are many standards for metadata description is RDF, Dublin Core, Dublin Core Metadata initiative and others that define standards how to anotate media files.
+They all are part of the semantic web initiatives meta-tag in the header holds all meta information about the current web page.
+Is formation meta-tag in the header holds all meta information about the current web page.
+Is formation <meta <meta aname="description" content="text">